etamicron/cf4/README.md

 This page is where you can view and download the latest versions of CMEaWoT 3d Game Engine.
 Currently only the ZIP download is available.

+# Installation Instructions

+This program requires [Java](https://www.oracle.com/java/technologies/downloads/) and [Processing](https://processing.org/download).
+Download the .zip folder and extract it.
+Then, go into the "cmw_ADH" folder and move the "Launch CMEaWoT" shortcut to your desktop.
+Use this to launch the demo.
+You can then put the unzipped folder anywhere on your computer (I'd recommend Program Files).

+If the command line window that pops up when you attempt to open the game closes immediately, you may need to add Processing to your environment variables.
+To do so, follow these steps:

+1. Find the Processing folder.
+If you have a desktop shortcut for Processing, you can right-click that and select "Open File Location".
+2. Click the down-pointing-arrow at the right of the bar at the top.
+3. Press Ctrl+C to copy the highlighted text.
+4. Using the Windows search bar, search and open "Edit the System Environment Variables".
+5. Allow Administrator access if needed.
+6. Click "Environment Variables".
+7. Under "System Variables", scroll until you find "Path".
+Select it and click "Edit".
+8. In the "Variable Name" box, add a semicolon (;) and paste what you have copied using Ctrl+V.
+9. Click "Ok"
+10. Click "Ok"
+11. Click "Ok"
+12. Try launching the demo again.

 # CMEaWoT Patch Notes

+## v0.0.1 - The 3d Update, Occlusion Patch
+- Occlusion updated to fix certain issues
+- Added basic model support; models can rotate and move independently from each other
+- Added more buttons to the ADH to control models

 ## v0.0 - The 3d Update
 - Added vertices